 Suggestions for successful teaching

-Be available for your students from day one
+Be available for your students

 - Refer students to the Communication page in the Course Syllabus.
 This page sets expectations for communication between you and your students.

 - Use Announcements to let students know if you will be away from the course for an extended period.

 - Post Announcements weekly, introducing the upcoming weeks’ topics, reminding students how best to progress through the course.

 - Post Announcements relating to real world connections to the course.